SunnyOswal/sunnyoswal.github.io/_posts/2019-08-01-azure-detected-crypto-coin-mining-activity-on-my-subscription!.md

 I wanted to continue mining :) BUT as there is a limit on the CPU cores we get in Azure Free Trial , i cannot create more VM’s to try some other azure services which require compute resources like VM’s to be created.
 Hence i deleted those crypto currency mining VM’s :( Hope people reading this blog might get some idea about…….
 Azure Security Center , of course :)

+**NOTE:** This post was initially posted by **ME** on medium and can be found at: https://medium.com/@isunnyoswal/azure-detected-crypto-coin-mining-activity-on-my-subscription-b98b320ef30a